ArnoldSh/JiraRemoteClient/README.md

 			Issue issue = itr.next();

-			// do something with issue info
+			// do something with issue data
 			// ...

 		}